All Products

 Connecting ECS instance from Internet

-VPC is a private network established in Alibaba Cloud.
-VPCs are logically isolated from other virtual networks in Alibaba Cloud.
-You can use NAT Gateway or EIP (Elastic IP) to connect ECS instances from Internet.
+VPCs are logically isolated private networks in Alibaba Cloud.
+Use NAT Gateway or EIP to connect ECS instances to the Internet.

 Creating a NAT gateway